Agave utahensis Engelm.

 Agave utahensis subsp. utahensis, Agave newberryi, Agave eborispina, Agave nevadensis, Agave utahensis var. discreta

-Agave utahensis is a succulent that forms compact rosettes of blue-green, sharp-spiked leaves with a long dark terminal spine.
+Agave utahensis is a succulent that forms compact rosettes of blue-green, spiny-edged leaves with a long dark terminal spine.
 The leaves are up to 20 inches (50 cm) long and 2 inches (5 cm) wide.
 Flowers are yellow, urn-shaped, and appear on up to 12 feet (4 m) tall spake.
-Fruits are capsules, up to 1.2 inches (3 cm) long, and contain black seed.
+Fruits are up to 1.2 inches (3 cm) long capsules and contain black seed.

 USDA hardiness zones 6a to 10b: from -10 °F (−23.3 °C) to 40 °F (+4.4 °C).